hubbylei/Magisk-Files/notes.md

-## Magisk (8178666b) (27002)
+## Magisk (2112c916) (27002)
+- chore: remove repetitive word<br><br>Signed-off-by: loselarry <bikangning@yeah.net>
-- Add 16k page testing in CI
+- Use pidfd in more senarios
-- Disable verbose output by default
+- allow more `-v` for `build.py` for more verbose output
-- Add new test cases
-- Update avd_test to support custom type
+- Kazakh translation
+- Improve azerbaijani locales and add the missing strings
+- 16k pages on x64 is broken